Mary Okwakol: Other responsibilities

-Professor Okwakol is a member of the Forum for African Women Educationalists, a pan-African non-governmental organisation, founded in 1992, that is active in 32 African countries.
+Professor Okwakol is a member of the Forum for African Women Educationalists, a pan-African non-governmental organisation founded in 1992, that is active in 32 African countries.
 The forum aims to empower girls and women through gender-responsive education.
 Its members include human rights activists, gender specialists, researchers, education policy-makers, university vice-chancellors and ministers of education.
 The organisation maintains its headquarters in Nairobi, Kenya, and has regional offices in Dakar, Senegal.
 Professor Okwakol has published widely in professional journals and has written chapters in scientific books pertaining to her fields of specialization.
-In May 2014 she was appointed to serve as the chairperson of the Uganda National Examinations Board.
+In May 2014 she was appointed to serve as the chairperson of the Uganda National Examinations Board; she left the role in 2023.